demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-### Add the Demisto Bot to a Team
+### Add the Cortex XSOAR Bot to a Team

   - Note: the following need to be done after configuring the integration on Cortex XSOAR (the previous step).

 1. In Microsoft Teams, access the Store.
-2. Search for **Demisto Bot** and click the Demisto Bot widget.
+2. Search for **Cortex XSOAR Bot** and click the Cortex XSOAR Bot widget.
 3. Click the arrow on the **Open** button and select **Add to a team**.
 4. In the search box, type the name of the team to which to add the bot.
 5. Click **Set up** and configure the new app.

 ## Commands
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### Send a message to teams
 ***